fortunate to be able to do what I love for a living. For

 "Third Best Renovation in America" for 2008.

-more than 14 years of extensive and invaluable experience in
+more than two decades of extensive and invaluable experience in

 golf course architecture and planning, including the creation and preparation of drawings

 and technical specifications, project budgeting, bidding for public

 entities, oversight and monitoring of construction, assistance with

 grow-in and the like.
 Prior to co-founding Watermark Golf, Nathan